 OSPF is a dynamic link-state routing protocol replacing the distance vector routing protocol, RIP.
 Though, OSPF has important advantages over RIP.
 OSPF offers faster convergence and scales to much larger network implementations.
 The OSPF defines five types of OSPF network:

-Point-to-point– When tow routers interconnected over a common link without any other router is called point-to-point network.
+Point-to-point– When tow routers interconnected over a common link without any other router is called a point-to-point network.
 The figure below illustrates the point-to-point link.